 The rapids have just the right mix of thrills without being too hard, and they are broken by plenty of flatter sections where you can jump in.
 There is also the chance to explore a small waterfall along the way.
 The scenery is spectacular, the guides knock up Pisco Sours in camp for the adults and you return home with great memories.

 3. Search for Jaguars in the Amazon rainforest

 Tambopata Research Center is the place to go in our opinion if you have 5 days to enjoy it fully.
 Even the journey to get there is fantastic, the view out of the window on the short flight from Cusco or Lima to Puerto Maldonado gives you some idea of just how big the Amazon is.
-And then a boat ride down the Tambopata River, with an overnight stop at Refugio Amazonas Lodge really lets you feel you are far away from civilisation.
-We saw jaguar from the boat as well as a Tapir and a huge variety of colourful birdlife.
+And then a boat ride down the Tambopata River, with an overnight stop at Refugio Amazonas Lodge really lets you feel how far away from civilization you are.
+We saw jaguars from the boat as well as a Tapir and a huge variety of colorful birdlife.

 Monkeys and wild pigs can be spotted from your bedroom.
-A whole host of birds, insects, reptiles, mammals, butterflies and plants with fascinating stories can be found on the trails that you will explore with your guide.
-A visit to one of the nearby clay licks is a must-see, the colourful parrots and macaws make for quite a show.
+A whole host of birds, insects, reptiles, mammals, butterflies, and plants with fascinating stories can be found on the trails that you will explore with your guide.
+A visit to one of the nearby clay licks is a must-see, the colorful parrots and macaws make for quite a show.
 The rooms have one wall open to the forest, allowing you to fall asleep to the sounds of the Amazon.
-This is truly a once in a lifetime experience.
+This is truly a once-in-a-lifetime experience.

 If you cannot spare 5 days, a quicker option is to visit Sandoval Lake Lodge.
 The facilities are more basic and you are not as remote, but there are still some great wildlife spotting opportunities and experiences to be had.